rroethle7474/LearningTimeAPI-V1/README.md

    cd LearningTimeAPI-V1
    ```

 2. Create and activate a virtual environment: (It is recommended to place the virtual environment outside of the solution folder used by the IDE.
 If placed in the same folder, indexing could occur which may cause performance issues with the IDE.)
+For my local machine, I have a folder inside of PythonVirtualEnv --> v1_311.
    ```bash
    python -m venv venv
    # On Windows